 The MRC Unit The Gambia at LSHTM’s main operational base is in Fajara.
 It has been in existence for over 70 years and is approximately 9 miles down the coast from the capital Banjul.
 The 100 acre site in Fajara has over 40 residential units and its home to the main administrative, infrastructural and technical support departments including Information Technology, Facilities, Biomedical Engineering, Procurement, Logistics, Transport Services, Human Resources, Finance and Health, Safety & Environment departments.
 These services provided by the operations team underpins the diversity of high quality scientific endeavours while establishing more effective cross cover of specialized expertise to drive improvements and operational efficiency.

 The Clinical Services Department in Fajara runs an extremely busy 42-bed ward which provides in-patient care for both research and non-research cases admitted through the OPD/Gate clinic.
-It also serves as a referral centre for patients from MRCG field stations, other hospitals, clinics and health centres.
-The clinic has long been recognised nationally and internationally for the excellent and cost-effective health care it provides to Gambian and other nationalities that are residents of The Gambia and from neighbouring Senegal, Mali and Guinea Bissau.
+It also serves as a referral centre for patients from MRCG at LSHTM field stations, other hospitals, clinics and health centres.
+The clinic has long been recognised nationally and internationally for the excellent and cost-effective healthcare it provides to Gambian and other nationalities that are residents of The Gambia and from neighbouring Senegal, Mali and Guinea Bissau.

 There are excellent laboratory facilities in Fajara which comprises of the Research Platform Labs (RPL), Clinical lab, TB, Malaria, Microbiology labs and the Clinical Laboratories.
 Activities supported in the various laboratories span from basic research in immunology, microbiology, virology and molecular biology to large epidemiological studies, intervention trials and routine clinical diagnosis.